 Strength, Movement and Mobility Coach

 JB’s diverse training styles and views on health and community resonated with me immediately and encouraged me to take my passion for health and start passing it on to others.
 I took part in their Coaches Internship and became a qualified coach.
-I am also about to start studying “Exercise and Sports Science'' at UNE with the intention of further my knowledge and being able to bring a more holistic view of fitness to the industry.

-Look for what works for you.
+Trust the process, stay consistent & look for what works for you.
 We are all individuals with different needs and preferences.
 Find something that brings you joy to do even when it's hard and it will be so much easier to stick with it.

 It was tough but worth it.
 I had to start all the way back at the beginning and that took time to accept.
 I wanted to do the hard stuff straight away and had to remind myself that this was a different thing than what I was used to.
 When I came to terms with being back at the start and put the time in to learn the basics, I was so much better off for it.
 I gained better body awareness and mind muscle connection as well as newfound respect for the movements and people doing them plus a whole bag of new sick skills.

 Self-discipline, patentees and how to stick to a program.